Strong Gravitational Lensing by Bardeen Black Hole in Cloud of Strings: Strong Gravitational lensing from Bardeen Black Hole

 \subsection{Effective potential and impact parameter}

-As the null geodesic passes in the neighbourhood of a black hole, it deviates from its original path due to strong gravitational field.
+As the null geodesic passes near a black hole, it deviates from its original path due to strong gravitational field.
 In strong deflection limit, we consider light rays propagating close to the spherical photon sphere in the equatorial plane~${\theta=\frac{\pi}{2}}$.
 The effective potential is given by,

 where ${\tau}$ is affine parameter, and ${W_{eff}(r)}$ is the effective potential for the Bardeen black hole in cloud of strings,

 where the ratio of angular momentum to energy ${u}=L/E$ is identified with the impact parameter.